trebor/soul-bound/rfc.md

   * Validators that equivocate or fail to participate can be slashed on part of their bond.
   * Encourages reliable, honest operation.

-## **8.4 Performance‑Based & Spend‑and‑Earn Models**
+## **8.4 Performance-Based & Spend-and-Earn Models**

-* **Performance‑Based Rewards**
+* **Performance-Based Rewards**
-  * Encourage high‑quality behavior by rewarding participants for verifiable contributions (e.g., sponsoring identities that survive probation, validating attestations reliably).
+  * Encourage high-quality behavior by rewarding participants for verifiable contributions (e.g., sponsoring identities that survive probation, validating attestations reliably).
   * Rewards scale with performance metrics, not volume of referrals.
-* **Spend‑and‑Earn**
+* **Spend-and-Earn**
   * Key actions (minting, endorsing, validating) require an upfront cost or bond.
   * Only if the action yields a positive network outcome does the actor recoup more tokens than they spent.
-  * Prevents free‑riding and aligns token outflows with genuine work.
+  * Prevents free-riding and aligns token outflows with genuine work.

 ## **8.5 Tiered Staking & Reputation Discounts**